Donny-bla/segmentation-upsampler/paper/paper.md

 # Statement of need

-Ultrasound therapy has seen remarkable progress recently, with its applications extending from targeted cancer treatments to non-invasive brain function modulation [^1].
-The use of ultrasound therapy often requires simulation to enhance its effectiveness in different clinical scenarios [^2][^1].
+Ultrasound therapy has seen remarkable progress recently, with its applications extending from targeted cancer treatments to non-invasive brain function modulation [^1] [^2].
+Such achievement is driven in part by the adoption of advanced simulation methods.
+These methods have enabled the focusing of ultrasound through complex media, such as the skull [cite], using techniques like phase correction [cite] and electronic focusing [cite], expand the scenario of application of ultrasound therapy.

-Ultrasound simulation can provide insights into the diagnosis, treatment, and monitoring of various health conditions.
-For instance, ultrasound can stimulate neuronal behaviour.
-By conducting simulations, we can monitor the variation of pressure and heat during medical treatment [^3][^4].
+Ultrasound simulation can provide insights into the diagnosis [cite], treatment [cite], and monitoring of various health conditions [cite].
+Moreover, ultrasound stimulation can be a useful tool in personalized medicine.
+By conducting subject-specific simulations, we can monitor the variation of pressure and heat during medical treatment for a specific patient[^3][^4].

-One of the primary limitations in this field is the resolution of medical images.
+One of the primary limitations in patient-specific ultrasound simulation is the resolution of medical images.
 Medical images, such as those obtained through Magnetic Resonance Imaging (MRI) or Computed Tomography (CT) scans, can provide sufficient information for radiologists' diagnosis.
-However, the resolution of these segments is often insufficient for the detailed simulations required in ultrasound studies.
-In practice, an MR Image is typically 1 mm isotropic resolution, while a CT is typically 0.5 mm in plane and 1-2 mm between planes.
-Ultrasound simulations need 6-12 grid points per wavelength, which at 500 kHz in water, corresponds to a required resolution of 0.25 to 0.5 mm [^5].
-During ultrasound simulation, these images are typically segmented into labels, each representing a different type of tissue or material by segmentation AI or other tools.
-The resolution of these segmented images tends to limit simulation accuracy [^5].
+However, the resolution of these images are often insufficient for accurate ultrasound simulation.
+In practice, an MR Image typically has a 1 mm isotropic resolution, while CT resolution is typically 0.5 mm in plane and 1-2 mm between planes.
+Ultrasound simulations need 6-12 grid points per wavelength, which at 500 kHz and in water or most soft tissues, corresponds to an isotropic resolution of 0.25 to 0.5 mm [^5].
+During ultrasound simulation, these images are typically segmented into labels, each representing a different type of tissue or material by segmentation.
+Image segmentation can be completed manually, semi-automatically [cite ITK-SNAP], and now with AI models [cite].
+The resulting label-map is then used to define the acoustic (and thermal) properties throughout the simulation grid.
+The resolution of these segmented images and the accuracy of the segmentation tends to limit simulation accuracy [^5].

-To bridge this gap, an 'upsampling' process is required.
-This process involves increasing the resolution of the segmented images to match that required for simulation.
-However, naive, interpolation-based upsampling methods, such as nearest neighbour or linear interpolation, often lead to 'staircasing' effects [^5].
-This is where the boundaries between labels become artificially jagged due to the increased resolution.
-Those images cannot represent any biological feature.
+An 'upsampling' process is required in order to bridge the gap between image resolution and the required simulation resolution.
+Naive interpolation-based upsampling methods, such as nearest neighbour or linear interpolation, may lead to 'staircasing' effects [^5].
+Poor image segmentation may also lead to a staircased simulation domain and incorrect simulation results.

 The challenge, therefore, lies in developing an upsampling method that can increase the resolution of segmented medical images smoothly, without introducing staircasing effects or other artifacts.
+The upsampling method should also be able to at least partially smooth staircasing artifacts introduced by poor image segmentation.

 # Algorithm design
 ## Overview